 Trash: If the trash can is full in the kitchen, please twist tie the bag and leave it in the garage.
 Never leave trash or food outdoors.
 Make sure the garage is closed at night so the animals cannot enter.
 More trash bags are located in the entranceway cupboard to the right.
 Twist ties are in the drawer with the stainless.

 Water (Drinking): No need to bring a lot of bottled water.
 Although our water does come from a well, it is delicious.
-There are two water filter pitchers are also provided to remove the slight iron taste.
 Test results furnished upon request.